edgar-o-leon/short_exercises/README.md

 # short_exercises
-Short exercises for POC, investigations, and self-training
+Short exercises for Proof Of Concepts, investigations, self-training, and just playing around.